While this may be your first time digging deeper into beard styles without a mustache, they have in fact been around for a really long time.

 18. Medium Stubble

-Running your precision trimmer over the rest of the face will be able to maintain the stubble look so it appears to be the same height each day.
+Running your precision trimmer over the rest of the face will maintain the stubble look so it appears to be the same height each day.

 Miss a day, oh well, that means your stubble is slightly longer and can be fixed tomorrow.
 This is a beard style many guys can master in just a few seconds.